February 6th, 2018

 Over 90 per cent of Irish habitats currently have a ‘bad’ or ‘inadequate’ conservation status and over a quarter of Ireland’s breeding birds, including the corncrake, are in decline.

-Now new figures issued by the National Parks and Wildlife Service (NPWS) indicate that its population has declined for the third year in a row, down to 140 pairs from a peak of 230 in 2014.
+Now new figures issued by the National Parks and Wildlife Service (NPWS) indicate that its population has declined for the third year in a row, down to 140 calling males from a peak of 230 in 2014.

 This trend is “definitely cause for concern”, according to Dr Anita Donaghy of BirdWatch Ireland.